colhountech/CT-Studio/README.md

 Right click on wwwroot and select Add > Client Side Library.

-Using the default Provider of cdjs, search for `font awesome` in the Library: field and change the version to 4.7.0 and includ all library files.
-The target location should be wwwroot.
+Using the default Provider of cdjs, search for `font-awesome` in the Library: field and change the version to @6.5.2 and include all library files.
+The target location should be wwwroot/lib/font-awesome/.

-You will see the font-awesome libraries added to the wwwroot/lib folder.
+You will see the font-awesome libraries added to the wwwroot/lib/font-awesome/ folder.

 Check your libman.json file in the root folder of your project.
 It should look like this: